Kameayaori's Unique Characteristics

 Highly Advanced Hand-Weaving Techniques

-A main characteristic of Kameayaori is that it is traditionally woven using untwisted raw silk.
+A defining characteristic of Kameayaori is that it is traditionally woven using untwisted raw silk.

 A Multitude of Restored Woven Patterns

-At its peak, over 30 different types of Kameayaori were woven, but currently there are few historical clues to help us determine what kind of fabric they were, so it is difficult to determine the exact number with certainty.
-In historical texts, names such as sayagatahishi, ajiroori, kamokameori, and yatsuhashiori remain.
-These appear to have been names derived from differences in the weaving method (the way the warp and weft are braided, or the structure).
+At its peak, over 30 different types of Kameayaori were woven, but currently few historical clues exist to determine with certainty the exact number of fabric types woven at the time.
+Remaining historical texts refer to names such as sayagatahishi, ajiroori, kamokameori, and yatsuhashiori.
+These names are believed to have been derived from differences in weaving techniques, specifically the fabric structures formed by the interaction of warp and weft threads within each pattern.

-From the Bunsei era of the Edo period, Kameayaori was promoted as a specialty product of the Shinjo domain, but production was temporarily suspended due to the loss of tools during the fires of the Boshin War.
-Although revival attempts were made through the establishment of vocational schools, production of Kameayaori eventually ceased at the end of the Meiji period, earning it the moniker “The Mythical Textile.”
+From the Bunsei era of the Edo period, Kameayaori was promoted as a specialty product of the Shinjo domain, but production was temporarily suspended after the fires of the Boshin War decimated the tools used for silk production.
+Through the establishment of vocational schools, repeated revival attempts were made; however, production of Kameayaori eventually ceased at the end of the Meiji period, earning it the moniker “The Mythical Textile.”

 As part of the Mogami Model Settlement Area project launched in the 1980s, further attempts were made to restore the weaving methods of "Shinjo Kameayaori," a local specialty of the Mogami Region.
-Through research into remnant fabrics and historical weaving texts, over 10 types of weaving were restored, including the traditional pattern sayagata.
+Through research into fabric remnants and historical weaving texts, over 10 types of weaving were restored, including the traditional pattern sayagata.

-Currently, the Traditional Weaving Association is attempting to further restore traditional weaving patterns while adding new interpretations based on documents believed to have been produced around the Taisho period.
+Currently, the Traditional Culture Association attempts to further restore traditional weaving patterns while adding new interpretations based on documents believed to have been produced around the Taisho period.

 Until recently, only small items made from Kameayaori fabric had been commercialized.
 Unfortunately since its establishment, the number of weavers at the Association has dwindled from 10 to 3.
-In the future, the Association plans to increase its staff so that the weavers can concentrate on their weaving tasks and projects.
+In the future, the Association plans to increase its staff in order to allow its weavers to concentrate on their weaving tasks and projects.
 The Association is also currently accepting reservations for the production of custom bolts of kimono or obi fabric made-to-order.